basecamp/bcx-api/sections/projects.md

 }
 ```

-This will return `200 OK` if the update was a success.
+This will return `200 OK` if the update was a success, along with the current JSON representation of the project.
 If the user does not have access to update the project, you'll see `403 Forbidden`.

 Delete project
 -------------

-* `DELETE /projects/1.json` will delete the project specified and return `200 OK` if that was successful.
+* `DELETE /projects/1.json` will delete the project specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the project, you'll see `403 Forbidden`.